-There are three types of wood stoves depending on the material they are made of.
+There are three types of wood stoves depending on the material with which they are built.

-- Steel: Steel stoves are lighter and have a simpler installation.
-They are usually cheaper than the previous ones and although they have a good temperature rise, are less efficient at heating.
+- Steel: Steel stoves are lighter and easier to install.
+They are usually cheaper than the previous ones and although they have a good increase in temperature, they are less efficient heating.

 Pipes for wood stoves

-Wood stoves require pipes to divert the fumes generated during combustion and reduce the danger of poisoning.
-The most efficient pipes and with better quality materials are of the brand Wolfpack.
+Wood stoves require tubes to divert the fumes generated during combustion and reduce the risk of poisoning.
+The most efficient tubes and with better quality materials They are from the Wolfpack brand.

-This tube is vitrified and black to be more discreet and join a more elaborate design.
-It weighs 2.64 kg and has dimensions of 99.2 x 15.2 x 15.2 cm.
+This tube is vitrified and black in color to be more discreet and join a more elaborate design.
+It weighs 2,64 kg and has dimensions of 99,2 x 15,2 x 15,2 cm.

-There are also pipes with galvanized and silver-colored material.
+There are also tubes with galvanized material and silver color.
 It is ideal for wood stoves.
-Its dimensions are 103 x 14 x 14 x 14 cm and it weighs 1,26 kg.
+Its dimensions are 8mm thick and 250mm in diameter.

 How to make wood stoves

-For those handyman who want to build their own wood stove, here we will provide all the necessary materials and explain it step by step.
+For those handymen who want to build their own wood stove, here we are going to provide all the necessary materials and explain it step by step.